mdn/content/files/en-us/web/api/navigation_api/index.md

 ### Handling navigations

-`navigation` has several associated events, the most notable being the {{domxref("Navigation/navigate_event", "navigate")}} event.
+The `navigation` interface has several associated events, the most notable being the {{domxref("Navigation/navigate_event", "navigate")}} event.
 This is fired when [any type of navigation](https://github.com/WICG/navigation-api#appendix-types-of-navigations) is initiated, meaning that you can control all page navigations from one central place, ideal for routing functionality in SPA frameworks.
 (This is not the case with the {{domxref("History API")}}, where it is sometimes hard to figure out responding to all navigations.)
-The `navigate` event has an event object of type {{domxref("NavigateEvent")}}, which contains detailed information including details around the navigation's destination, type, whether it contains `POST` form data or a download request, and more.
+The `navigate` event handler is passed a {{domxref("NavigateEvent")}} object, which contains detailed information including details around the navigation's destination, type, whether it contains `POST` form data or a download request, and more.

 The `NavigationEvent` object also provides two methods: